 In this tutorial we show you how to create a cool IOS game app icon from scratch.
 Game App Icons have really become an art form onto themselves, and we thought we would show you how to create your own using Pixelmator.

-One of our passion/side projects is an IOS game we have been working on called Kirby’s Words (to be released shortly to the app store), which has been completely designed using Pixelmator.
+One of our passion/side projects is an IOS game we have been working on called Kirby’s Words, which has been completely designed using Pixelmator.
 So in this tutorial, we show you how we created the app icon in Pixelmator from the original sketch.

 The final product

 Here is what you will be able to create at the end of this tutorial.